sophchoe/QML/README.md

   - Displacement gate
   - Kerr gate
 - Set the cufoff dimension to 3, since we want the output vectors to be 3-dimensional for Prob() measurement.
-- Create a quantum circuit of 25 layers as specified in the paper.
+- Decoder: a quantum circuit of 25 layers as specified in the paper.
 - Using Pennylane's Tensorflow plug-in, convert the quantum circuit into a Keras layer.
 - Create a hybrid model by concatenating the classical and quantum layers.
 - Use Keras's built-in loss functions and optimizers for training (I used MSE for loss function and Adam for optimizer).